Penetration TestJan Kahmen7 min read

 On November 1, 2023, the Common Vulnerability Scoring System Version 4 (CVSS v4) was officially introduced as an update for version v3.1.

-On November 1, 2023, the Common Vulnerability Scoring System Version 4 (CVSS v4) was officially launched into general availability, following a period of public preview and feedback.
-This launch was orchestrated by the Forum of Incident Response and Security Teams (FIRST) and marks a significant update to the CVSS standard, which was last revised over eight years ago with the release of CVSS v3.0 in June 2015.
-The goal of this latest version, CVSS v4, is to provide improved accuracy in vulnerability assessment for industry and the public.
+On November 1, 2023, the Common Vulnerability Scoring System Version 4 (CVSS v4) was officially released into general availability, following a period of public preview and feedback.
+Coordinated by the Forum of Incident Response and Security Teams (FIRST), it marks a significant update to the CVSS standard, which was last revised over eight years ago with the release of CVSS v3.0 in June 2015.
+The goal of this latest version is to provide improved accuracy in vulnerability assessment.

-This new version includes several refinements, including a more detailed breakdown of baseline metrics to provide a more nuanced understanding and assessment of vulnerabilities.
-In addition, CVSS v4 has introduced new nomenclature to denote combinations of baseline metrics, threat and environment metrics, as well as new baseline metric values for user interaction categorized as either passive or active.
+This new version includes several refinements, such as a more detailed breakdown of base metrics for a more nuanced understanding and assessment of vulnerabilities.
+CVSS v4 also introduces new nomenclature for combinations of base, threat, and environmental metrics, as well as new base metric values for user interaction categorized as either passive or active.
 For a more in-depth look at these changes, please refer to our detailed blog article.

-The success of CVSS v4 depends on widespread use by the cybersecurity vendor and community, the clarity and ease of use of its refined metrics, and accurate assessment of vulnerabilities.
-Integration with existing systems, vendor support and active community and regulatory involvement are critical.
-Its effectiveness in the real world, along with a feedback mechanism for continuous improvement and timely updates in response to emerging threats, will determine its long-term impact and usefulness in improving cybersecurity measures.
+The success of CVSS v4 depends on widespread adoption by the cybersecurity community, the clarity and usability of its refined metrics, and accurate vulnerability assessment.
+Integration with existing systems, vendor support, and active community and regulatory involvement are all critical factors.
+Its real-world effectiveness, combined with a feedback mechanism for continuous improvement and timely updates in response to emerging threats, will determine its long-term impact on cybersecurity practices.

 What's New in CVSS v4.0?